Robert Opel: Streaking incident at the 1974 Oscars

 On April 2, 1974, Opel apparently posed as a journalist to gain entry to the stage at the 46th Academy Awards at the Dorothy Chandler Pavilion in Los Angeles.
 He ran naked past David Niven flashing a peace sign while Niven was introducing Elizabeth Taylor.

 After breaking into laughter momentarily, Niven regained his composure, turned to the audience and quipped, "Well, ladies and gentlemen, that was almost bound to happen...
 But isn't it fascinating to think that probably the only laugh that man will ever get in his life is by stripping off and showing his shortcomings?"

 Later, some evidence arose suggesting that Opel's appearance was facilitated by the show's producer, Jack Haley Jr., as a stunt.
 Robert Metzler, the show's business manager, believed that the incident had been planned in some way.
 He said that, during the dress rehearsal, Niven had asked Metzler's wife to borrow a pen so he could write down the famous ad-lib.
 Opel apparently had to cut through an expensive background curtain in order to reach the stage.

 Death

-Opel was hosting friends at his studio on July 7, 1979, when two armed men, Robert E. Kelly and Maurice Keenan, stormed the studio in an attempted robbery.
-They demanded drugs and money; Opel denied he had the former and proceeded to kick them out.
+Opel was hosting friends at his studio on July 8, 1979, when two armed men, Robert E. Kelly and Maurice Keenan, stormed the studio in an attempted robbery.
+They demanded drugs and money; Opel denied he had money and proceeded to kick them out.
 Opel was shot at close range and was pronounced dead at 10:40 p.m.
 He was 39 years old.
 Kelly was sentenced to 25 years to life.
 Keenan was sentenced to death, but the sentence was later commuted to life imprisonment.
 As of 2025, Keenan is still serving his life sentence for the murder.